What is Hand Lettering?

 Of all the skills you need to learn to master hand lettering, line weight is priority number one.
 But what is line weight, exactly?
 It’s simple!
 Line weight refers to the thickness or thinness of a line.
 If the line is thick, the weight is heavier.
 If the line is thin, the weight is lighter.
 The best way to remember this is to think of the pressure you used to draw the line.
 If you applied heavier pressure, the line weight is heavy, and vise versa.

-The reason line weight is vital to hand lettering is because literally every single font or lettering style relies on line weight in some way, even if the font has the same weight through and through.
+The reason line weight is vital to hand lettering is because literally every single font style or lettering style relies on line weight in some way, even if the font has the same weight through and through.
 The look of your lettering can drastically change if you simply alter the weight of the lines.
 And when you’re creating lettering with a font that varies line weight stroke to stroke, you need to get that weight consistent to make it look great.
 If your line weights are inconsistent from letter to letter, it’s not going to look its best.
 Of course, as with anything else in hand lettering, nailing line weight takes practice.
 Developing the right muscle memory as discussed in the last section will go a long way in helping you master this skill.

 Downstrokes and Upstrokes